hyper63/workshops/connect/README.md

 ---

-## Update a Character
+## Update Character

-In the previous workshop, we learned how to add a document to hyper and to retrieve a document from hyper.
+In the previous workshop, we learned how to add a document to `hyper` and to retrieve a document from `hyper`.
 In this workshop, we will learn how to update a document.
 The update method for hyper.data takes two arguments, an identifier, and the updated document. hyper completely replaces the document, so you must send a full document to hyper.

 > QUESTION: Why does hyper take the entire document to perform an update?
 This is intentional by design.